-In May 1919 Britain was recovering from the 1st World War.
-Pre-war the average weekly wage varied from 26s. per week to 34s.
-Half the women employed were paid from 10s. to 15s. per week.
-It wasn’t a good time for beer drinkers with supplies very rare and a pint of Mild costing 72 s. whilst a pint of Pale Ale and Stout 108 shillings.
+In May 1919 Britain was recovering from the First World War.
+Pre-war the average weekly wage varied from 26s per week to 34s.
+Half the women employed were paid from 10s to 15s. per week.
+It wasn’t a good time for beer drinkers with supplies very rare and a pint of Mild costing 72s whilst a pint of Pale Ale and Stout 108 shillings.
 This meant most pubs were empty.

 Somerset were a cricket club in recovery too and started their 1919 campaign as very much a makeshift club.
-To encourage aggression and positive play games were held over two days with later finishes, some as late as 7.30pm.
+To encourage aggression and positive play the authorities decided that games should held over two days with later finishes, some as late as 7.30pm.
 This mattered little to the cider county side whose games rarely lasted more than two days anyway.

 Somerset started the season against Sussex, who were one of many counties struggling to get a side together as soldiers waited for discharge orders.
-They travelled with ten players, so their captain Herbert Wilson called up Harold Heygate for the game, his first for 14 years.
-He was there as a spectator and it would be Heygate who would play a central role in an amazing game that was debated throughout Cricketing circles.
+They travelled with ten players, so their captain Herbert Wilson called up Harold Heygate for the game, who was there as a spectator and who Wilson had spotted in the crowd in his best suit.
+Heygate, in his first game for 14 years, would play a central role in an amazing game that was debated throughout Cricketing circles.

 John Daniell resumed the Somerset captaincy after the war but he would rarely play and Jack ‘Farmer’ White stood in for this game that started on 21st May at Taunton.
 White won the toss and elected to bat.
 The Rippon twins – Dudley and Sydney – opened for the home team with few dramas.
 With the score on 66 Sydney was out for 26 but his brother went on to dominate Somerset’s innings scoring 60.
 Philip Hope (48) and Jimmy Bridges (34) scored some late runs as the wickets started to fall and Somerset finished on 243.